MartinBanchero/mpxtractor/README.md

 curves and layout files over a microplate frame.
 The latter can be printed to be used in the lab during the set up of experiments.

-## Features of `mpxtractor` This package is divided by two sets of
+## Features of `mpxtractor`
-functions
+This package is divided by two sets of functions:

 **1.** Function to wrangling the data in raw files, this functions are explained in detail in vignette `wrangling_and_layout_functions` along